 Even if your ultimate goal is to become a Data Scientist, gaining a solid foundation in data analytics is a good first step to take.

 Data science is a broad field that includes data analytics.
 It also covers making predictions with machine learning, working with big data, and developing artificial intelligence.

-“Data science tends to be more specialized than data analytics, because not every company needs to make predictive data decisions, and not every company needs to leverage big data,” Michelle tells us.
+“Data science tends to be more specialized than data analytics, because not every company needs to make predictive data decisions, and not every company needs to leverage big data,” Michelle says.

-To learn more about data science, watch the following video with Sophie from our Curriculum Team, or check out our article on What is data science?
+To learn more about data science, watch the following video with Sophie from our Curriculum Team, or check out our blog all about: What is data science?

 Data science languages and tools